 Give Venkateswara Nothing

 Kuber misunderstood again, thinking Shiva was prohibiting Vishnu from sacrificing.
-So Kuber offered to loan what was required to Vishnu, without interest.
-Shiva shook his head, "You still don't understand.
+So Kuber thanked Shiva again, and said he would loan whatever was required to Vishnu, without interest.
+Shiva shook his head, "No, Kuber.
+You still don't understand.
 Kuber, I do not prohibit Vishnu's sacrifices.
 Or any sacrifices.
 But this proposal of yours would also be unacceptable.
 A loan without interest is also a form of sacrifice: giving and sharing are the same thing as using things up.
-All three accomplish the purpose of things.
+All three accomplish the purpose of things, all three are sacrifices.
 The honor would still be yours for sharing with Vishnu what is yours.
-No, it is Vishnu who would need to sacrifice everything.
+No, it is Vishnu who needs to sacrifice everything.
 And every thing is yours.
 Vishnu has nothing.
 Vishnu needs to sacrifice nothing"

 Kuber now was thoroughly confused.
 "But...
 Vishnu has nothing!"
 Shiva smiled in agreement.
 "Yes, now you understand."

-Shiva saw Kuber despondent and tried to comfort Kuber, and tried to explain himself better.
-"I did not say it was impossible, Kuber.
-I said Vishnu must sacrifice every thing - even sacrificing itself.
-That is the purpose of sacrifice.
-The sacrifice must be successful, so that no further sacrifice is required.
-Then, one can give the opportunity to others to sacrifice, and share in their sacrifices, and be worthy of sacrifice.
-One must accomplish the purpose of using things up.
-What is left to say when all the Vedas have been said?
-When all has been let go of, what can and is taken hold of?
-You see, Kuber, even if Vishnu has no thing to sacrifice, no thing (nothing) is still an acceptable sacrifice.
-It is the manner in which things are done, not what is actually accomplished, that matters most to determining whether we are worthy of what we would obtain by that effort: giving, sharing, using up, these accomplish the purpose acceptably.
-Besides, nothing is actually quite a lot: rooms can be filled with nothing, hearts are frequently filled with nothing at all.
+Shiva then showed Kuber what he was talking about.
+"Besides, when you think about it, nothing is actually quite a lot: rooms can be filled with nothing, hearts are frequently filled with nothing at all.
 Some people have too much of nothing.
 You wouldn't know, of course, because you have no nothing, you have everything.
 But it might be possible for you to imagine?
-Well, Vishnu has nothing now.
+Well, use your imagination and put yourself in Vishnu's position.
+Vishnu has nothing now.
 He has too much nothing.
 And there is a difference between involuntarily losing, and giving up.
 Sacrificing nothing for something would be acceptable under any circumstances, but is especially necessary for Vishnu to do now.
 Everyone loses things involuntarily - and loses nothings, too, getting things back or new things, involuntarily.
 And this is why you can do nothing to help Vishnu.
 And Vishnu needs to do nothing now."

 Be assured, if you would be one of those treasured devotees who would share in Vishnu's debt to help him, you need to do nothing to sacrifice "nothing."
 Nothing is a difficult sacrifice to make.
 Nothing is a difficult thing to do.
 But this is what is presently required of you.